 Therefore, in order to reduce the risk that short-selling poses on businesses, financial market authorities have adopted strict rules.
 One of these rules requires the latter to own a percentage of the loaned securities.
 Another rule is the obligation to publish short-selling positions, and once a certain limit has been reached, the positions are made public.

 Let’s examine a real-life example of a short-selling snowball effect.
-You’ve probably heard by now that recently retail investors led by the WallStreetBets Reddit chatroom, managed to use one of hedge funds’ common investment strategies against them.
+You’ve probably heard by now that retail investors, led by the WallStreetBets Reddit chatroom, managed to use one of hedge funds’ common investment strategies against them.
 They aggressively piled into Gamestop, AMC Entertainment, and other stocks.
 The buying pushed the prices upwards against the funds’ bets expectations and they lost huge sums of money.
 To date, the Gamestop short-sellers losses amount to at least $5 billion.
-This group is demonstrating how retail investors can hit hedge funds, and the battle is bringing to light the great risks of heavy short-selling.
+This group demonstrated how retail investors can hit hedge funds, and the battle brought to light the great risks of heavy short-selling.